safe-global/safe-docs/safe-core-sdk/onramp-kit/monerium.md

 The `safeSdk` is an instance of the [`Safe`](https://github.com/safe-global/safe-core-sdk/blob/main/packages/protocol-kit/src/Safe.ts) class.
 For more information on how to instantiate the `protocol-kit` refer to the [Protocol Kit Quickstart section](https://docs.safe.global/safe-core-sdk/protocol-kit).

-The `MoneriumPack` will use the Safe address configured in the `safeSdk` to link to your Monerium account.
+The `MoneriumPack` will use the Safe account address configured in the `safeSdk` to link to your Monerium account.

 2. Start the _Login with Monerium_ flow by creating a button or link in your application.
 Use your favorite UI library to add a handler and start the login flow.
 In the button handler you should start the flow by calling the `open` method: